tfennelly/jenkins-js-samples/step-01-basic/README.md

 # Step 01 - A "basic" Plugin
-A basic Jenkins plugin with just adds a standard Jenkins "root action" page that contains a simple form.
+A basic Jenkins plugin with just a standard Jenkins "root action" page that contains a simple form.
+This plugin is the foundation for all other sample plugins in this repo.

 <p>
 <ol>